iip-ecosphere/platform/README.md

 ## News

+* Planned public demonstrations on 2023/06/29 in Hildesheim at the "day of computer science" as well as in Nürnberg on 2023/07/07
 * IIP-Ecosphere demonstrators from the [IIP-Ecosphere innovation idea competition](https://www.iip-ecosphere.de/ideenwettbewerb/).
 Stay tuned - also external components by new IIP-Ecosystem partners may be introduced.
 * Service development tutorial online on [YouTube](https://www.youtube.com/playlist?list=PL5VSYtiD_PfdxUDXGlX53UsHdQlXcHYK7) and [IIP-Ecosphere](https://www.iip-ecosphere.de/angebote/plattform/).
 * Confirmed compatibility: Phoenix Contact PLCnext (OPC UA), Beckhoff IPC (OPC UA), VDW UMATI (OPC UA), Bitmotec (MQTT) - and improving...